-- Diversified Portfolio.
-As of December 31, 2023, our portfolio comprised approximately 38.3 million rentable square feet of operational space, was highly diversified based on property type, geography, tenant, and industry, and was cross-diversified within each (e.g., property-type diversification within a geographic concentration): - Property Type: We are diversified across industrial, healthcare, restaurant, retail, and office property types.
-Within these sectors, we have meaningful concentrations in manufacturing, distribution and warehouse, food processing, casual dining, clinical, quick service restaurants, and general merchandise. - Geographic Diversification: Our properties are located in 44 U.S. states and four Canadian provinces, with no single geographic concentration exceeding 9.7% of our ABR. - Tenant and Industry Diversification: Our properties are occupied by approximately 220 different commercial tenants who operate 208 different brands that are diversified across 53 differing industries, with no single tenant accounting for more than 4.1% of our ABR. - Strong In-Place Leases with Significant Remaining Lease Term.
-As of December 31, 2023, our portfolio was approximately 99.4% leased with an ABR weighted average remaining lease term of approximately 10.5 years, excluding renewal options. - Standard Contractual Base Rent Escalation.
-Approximately 97.3% of our leases have contractual rent escalations, with an ABR weighted average minimum increase of 2.0%. - Extensive Tenant Financial Reporting.
-Approximately 93.8% of our tenants, based on ABR, provide financial reporting, of which 86.0% are required to provide us with specified financial information on a periodic basis, and an additional 7.8% of our tenants report financial statements publicly, either through SEC filings or otherwise.
+- Diversified Investment Strategy.
+We invest in real estate through property acquisitions, revenue generating capital expenditures, build-to-suit developments, and transitional capital.
+Our investments in these alternatives fluctuate from time to time depending on macroeconomic conditions and business or market trends.
+Our strong relationships with brokers, developers, and tenants provides access to, off-market and marketed investment opportunities.
+Off-market transactions are characterized by a lack of a formal marketing process and a lack of widely disseminated marketing materials.
+Marketed transactions are often characterized by extensive buyer competition.
+For all investments, we seek to maintain our portfolio's diversification by property type, geography, tenant, and industry in an effort to reduce fluctuations in income caused by under-performing individual real estate assets or adverse economic conditions affecting an entire industry or geographic region. - Diversified Portfolio.
+As of December 31, 2024, our portfolio comprised approximately 39.4 million rentable square feet of operational space, was highly diversified based on property type, geography, tenant, and industry, and was cross-diversified within each (e.g., property-type diversification within a geographic concentration): - Property Type: We are primarily diversified across industrial and retail property types.
+Within these sectors, we have meaningful concentrations in manufacturing, distribution and warehouse, food processing, general merchandise, casual dining, and quick service restaurants. - Geographic Diversification: Our properties are located in 44 U.S. states and four Canadian provinces, with no single geographic concentration exceeding 9.6% of our ABR. - Tenant and Industry Diversification: Our properties are occupied by 202 different commercial tenants who operate 190 distinct brands that are diversified across 55 varying industries, with no single tenant accounting for more than 4.1% of our ABR. - Strong In-Place Leases with Significant Remaining Lease Term.
+As of December 31, 2024, our portfolio was approximately 99.1% leased with an ABR weighted average remaining lease term of approximately 10.2 years, excluding renewal options. - Standard Contractual Base Rent Escalation.
+Approximately 97.4% of our leases have contractual rent escalations, with an ABR weighted average increase of 2.0%.

+Extensive Tenant Financial Reporting.
+Approximately 94.2% of our tenants, based on ABR, provide financial reporting, of which 85.6% are required to provide us with specified financial information on a periodic basis, and an additional 8.6% of our tenants report financial statements publicly, either through SEC filings or otherwise.

-2023 Highlights
+2024 Highlights